The Road to Next — your interactive course for Next.js with React

 Mediator Component in React

 When I work with clients on their React applications, I often encounter convoluted React components.
-Such overly complex components happen, because they have too many responsibilities -- whereas one responsibility translates to one feature and one feature translates to multiple and .
+Such overly complex components happen, because they have too many responsibilities — whereas one responsibility translates to one feature and one feature translates to multiple React Hooks and event handlers.
 Thus, when having more than one responsibility, the component becomes convoluted with too many hooks and handlers.

 Let’s take for example the following React component: